 c.
 Regions performing assist inspections will receive credit toward the operating plan goals for conducting each assist inspection.

-.
+d.
 A reactive inspection will not substitute for a routine inspection unless the scope of the inspection is comprehensive.

 08.02 Allegations.